 - Purchaser should reverse any Input Tax Credit (ITC) applicable to such discounts.

-What is the rate of GST on construction?
+What Is the Rate of GST on Construction?

-The GST rates for construction works are
+The GST rates for construction works are.

-- 18% of the construction of complexes, buildings, civil structures, or parts thereof, including complexes or buildings intended for sale in whole or in part to a purchaser
+- 18% of the construction of complexes, buildings, civil structures, or parts thereof, including complexes or buildings intended for sale in whole or in part to a purchaser.

 - 12% for the construction of complexes, buildings, etc. that are sold to the purchaser along with the land.

-Assume you purchase an under-construction residential property worth Rs.
+Let’s assume that you purchase an under-construction residential property worth Rs.
 80,00,000 from a builder that does not qualify for an affordable housing scheme.
 The land value of this property is Rs.
 20,00,000.
 The construction GST would only apply to the remaining Rs.
 60,00,000.

 The GST rate for the under-construction property will be